KPI of the Day – Retail: % Perishable items with past due date

 - Applying the FEFO method (first expired – first out), whereby the product whose due date is the closest will be moved out of the warehouse first.

-The lower the value of this KPI, the better for retailers, as it means they are able to sell their products without having to store it too long.
+The lower the value of this KPI, the better for retailers, as it means they are able to sell their products without having to store them too long.

 There are certain actions that can be taken for preventing the alteration of the products on shelves, such as marking them down and sell with a large discount, or in bulk at a lower price, and rotate the stock by moving the products with the earliest dates to the front of shelving units, which allows them to be sold first.